zorp/mindbridge_dk/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.28 of the free version correspond to changes made in 2.11.28.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.11.29 of the free version correspond to changes made in 2.11.29.x of the paid version.

+= 1.12.1 - 24/Mar/2016 =

+* TWEAK: Update the bundled remote communications library - needed for some UpdraftCentral users

+= 1.12.0 - 23/Mar/2016 =

+* FEATURE: Compatible with the forthcoming (very soon!)
+UpdraftCentral remote control panel
+* COMPATIBILITY: Tested + supported on the upcoming WordPress 4.5
+* FIX: On some setups, if no remote storage was configured (not recommended), then old backups were not being pruned
+* FIX: Make FTP active mode (very rarely seen) work correctly again
+* TWEAK: Added a hint to FTP users who appear to be firewalled on only the data channel when attempting to use encrypted FTP
+* TWEAK: Improve detection of the WordPress scheduler duplicating periodic events when the server is overloaded
+* TWEAK: Simplify main tab layout upon first use
+* TWEAK: Add some previously unbundled licence files
+* TWEAK: Prevent a couple of PHP notices being logged when running a manual search/replace
+* TWEAK: Add a filter to allow more over-riding of pruning

-= 1.11.28 - 27/Feb/2016 =
+= 1.11.29 - 27/Feb/2016 =

 * FIX: When saving settings on multisite, some connections to remote storage could drop and need to be re-made
 * FIX: Fix an inoperative button in the Clone dialog box
+* FIX: Fix an error upon automatic backups (Premium) in 2.11.28
 * TWEAK: Updated readme to reflect > 700,000 active sites
 * TWEAK: When cloning a site and mod_rewrite is not available, give a warning pre-restore
 * TWEAK: Options saving on multisite is now much more efficient (in terms of database requests required)